stanleychuys/openbmc/meta-quanta/meta-olympus-nuvoton/README.md

   On-Demand (Trigger by Redfish)
   ```

-  You can use below Redfish curl to trigger Crash Dump by On-Demand POST action.
+  You can use below Redfish curl to trigger Crash Dump by CollectDiagnosticData POST action.
   This action is used to trigger a new On-Demand Crash Dump is returned immediately.
-  > _/redfish/v1/Systems/system/LogServices/Crashdump/Actions/Oem/Crashdump.OnDemand_
+  Currently, **DiagnosticDataType** only support **OEM** this parameter for Crashdump.
+  However, **OEMDiagnosticDataType** support **OnDemand** and **OnTelemetry** these parameters.
+  > _curl -k -H "X-Auth-Token: $token" -X POST https://${bmc}/redfish/v1/Systems/system/LogServices/Crashdump/Actions/LogService.CollectDiagnosticData -d '{"DiagnosticDataType":"OEM", "OEMDiagnosticDataType": "OnDemand"}'_

-  Eventually, there is crashdump file will exist in /tmp/crashdumps folder on BMC.
+  Eventually, there is crashdump file will exist in /tmp/crashdump/output folder on BMC.
   And **trigger_type** content in crashdump file is **On-Demand** that means the Crash Dump daemon be called by On-Demand.

   You can use below busctl command to verify Crash Dump by On-Demand.
-  > _busctl call com.intel.crashdump /com/intel/crashdump/0 org.freedesktop.DBus.Properties Get ss "com.intel.crashdump" "Log"_
+  > _busctl call com.intel.crashdump /com/intel/crashdump/OnDemand org.freedesktop.DBus.Properties Get ss "com.intel.crashdump" "Log"_

   ```
   Direct call upon detection of an Error Event (Trigger by Intel Host Error Monitor)
   ```

-  The Intel Host Error Monitor [Intel-BMC/host-error-monitor](https://github.com/Intel-BMC/host-error-monitor) daemon is use to detect an host error event then trigger Crash Dump dameon be executed.
+  The Host Error Monitor [OpenBMC/host-error-monitor](https://github.com/openbmc/host-error-monitor) daemon is use to detect an host error event then trigger Crash Dump dameon be executed.
 And **trigger_type** content in crashdump file is **IERR** that means the Crash Dump daemon be called upon the BMC detecting an host error event.

 * There are two ways to get crashdump file
   ```